alexromanov/alexromanov.github.io/_posts/2022-06-05-bchain-test-what-is-blockchain.md

 This is the sixth blog post in the [**"Blockchain for Test Engineers"**](https://alexromanov.github.io/2022/04/24/blockchain-testing-mindmap/) series.

-We have explored concepts from [hashing](https://alexromanov.github.io/2022/05/01/bchain-testing-1-hashing/), [encryption](https://alexromanov.github.io/2022/05/08/bchain-testing-2-encryption/), and [distributed systems](https://alexromanov.github.io/2022/05/22/bchain-test-4-distributed-systems/) in the previous posts.
+We have explored concepts from **[hashing](https://alexromanov.github.io/2022/05/01/bchain-testing-1-hashing/)**, **[encryption](https://alexromanov.github.io/2022/05/08/bchain-testing-2-encryption/)**, and **[distributed systems](https://alexromanov.github.io/2022/05/22/bchain-test-4-distributed-systems/)** in the previous posts.
 Now it's time to apply this knowledge and understand what blockchain is.

 When I first started to google on this topic, I found many articles, videos, and even courses dedicated to the blockchain.
 But all these resources eventually fell into two categories: **too superficial** or **too deep.** There was nothing in between.